rizkyekoputra/indonesia_map_react/README.md

-# React SVG Maps Tutorial
+# React AmAngularGauge of AmChart

-A basic example of a pure react SVG world map created with react, d3-geo and topojson-client.
+A basic example of AmAngularGauge created with react.

 ## Getting started